Glossary

 Mental Representation and Cognitive Processing

-• Integration of Sensory Information: Combining inputs from various senses to construct a coherent spatial understanding.
+- Integration of Sensory Information: Combines sensory inputs for spatial understanding.

-• Active Exploration: Engaging with the environment enhances the accuracy and detail of cognitive maps.
+- Active Exploration: Engaging with the environment enhances cognitive maps.

-• Abstract Thinking: Cognitive maps are not limited to physical spaces; they can represent abstract concepts and relationships.
+- Abstract Thinking: Cognitive maps can represent abstract concepts and relationships.

 Applications Beyond Spatial Navigation

-• Psychology and Therapy: Cognitive mapping techniques assist in understanding thought patterns and behaviors, providing insights into mental processes.
+- Psychology and Therapy: Cognitive mapping techniques aid understanding of thought patterns and behaviors.

-• Business and Management: Organizations use cognitive maps to visualize processes, identify relationships, and facilitate strategic planning.
+- Business and Management: Organizations use cognitive maps for process visualization and strategic planning.

 Key Components and Terminology